m-morrone/simp-tpm12-simulator/README.md

 ### This is a SIMP project

-These module is a component of the [System Integrity Management Platform][simp], a compliance-management framework built on Puppet.
+This module is a component of the [System Integrity Management Platform][simp], a compliance-management framework built on Puppet.

 If you find any issues, please submit them to our [bug tracker][simp-jira].